-Just because Christmas is a distant memory, doesn’t mean you shouldn’t keep on checking your list….we mean your annual business list, that is.
-The beginning of a new year means you can begin to put the old year behind you and solidify your 2018 plans and goals… and February is definitely not too late to start planning!
+Just because Christmas is a distant memory, doesn’t mean you shouldn’t keep on checking your list…. we mean your annual business list, that is.
+The beginning of a new year means you can begin to put the old year behind you and solidify your annual plans and goals… and February is definitely not too late to start planning!

-So, what should you be prioritizing for 2018?
+So, what should you be prioritizing this year?
 Here are four areas to cover to help you achieve success in the new year.

 1. Tax planning

-- 2017 is over — organize last year’s receipts, paid invoices, credit card slips and cancelled checks.
+- This year is over — organize last year’s receipts, paid invoices, credit card slips and cancelled checks.

 - Make an appointment to see your accountant, or schedule time to work on your taxes yourself.
 Dreading it?
 Use business tax accounting software like Wave, to make it easier.

-- Estimate how much you should take out of your business in 2018 as income.
-While the individual who prepares your tax can help you, your options will depend on how you set up your business, and your expected expenses for 2018.
+- Estimate how much you should take out of your business for the year ahead as income.
+While the individual who prepares your tax can help you, your options will depend on how you set up your business, and your expected expenses for the year.

-- Ask the individual who prepares your tax about strategies to reduce your tax bill in 2018.
+- Ask the individual who prepares your tax about strategies to reduce your tax bill for the upcoming year.
 For example, big equipment purchases may not be a tax deductible business in expense, but their depreciation can be amortized over multiple years.

 - Did you miss invoicing a customer, or overlook a customer who still hasn’t paid?
-Consider signing up for invoicing software like Wave in 2018.
+Consider signing up for an invoicing software.

-- Create two profit and loss statements (P&L); one for last year and one to track 2018.
+- Create two profit and loss statements (P&L); one for last year and one to track the upcoming year.
 Basic P&L statements track sales, expenses, and the difference between the two, for a given time period.
 A P&L can be one of the best tools to see how well your company did after all your expenses.
 Not sure where to start?
-Free templates are available from QuickBooks.
+Read our guide to financial statements for beginners.

 - Look at your cash flow for last year.
 Did your business ever lack working capital that kept you from taking advantage of opportunities?
-Perhaps a loan or line of credit would help you in 2018?
+Perhaps a loan or line of credit would help you this year?

 3. Business planning

-- Take advantage of any slow periods at the beginning of the year to think through — or make — plans for 2018.
+- Take advantage of any slow periods at the beginning of the year to think through — or make — plans for the upcoming year.
 Having a business plan means you can be intentional about how you run your business rather than reactive.

 - Make a detailed business plan with goals broken down by month.
 Want to expand your business this year?
 Launch a new product?
 Increase revenue by 25%?
 If you don’t plan for how you’ll do that, you might end up making the same business resolutions next year.

 - Create a calendar for promotions, marketing initiatives, and other dates that are critical to your business this year.
 You might want to use a business productivity tool like Airtable, Monday, Asana or Trello to help with this, along with other small business software solutions to streamline your business planning.